twial/scripts/README.md

 ## What is this?
 These are community contributed scripts that can be run on http://www.twitch.tv/twitchinstallsarchlinux

-# THIS MAKE THIS WORK RUN:
+# THIS MAKES IT WORK RUN:
 ## `curl xy.s.co|sh`

 ## We can run scripts from this repo